What Is Fine Hair? How To Prevent Breakage & Tips To Follow

 Image: Shutterstock

 Curls flatter every hair type and haircut.
 They also add volume, bounce, and shine.
-But remember to use a hair setting spray to keep your curls last longer.
+But if you aren’t sure how to curl fine hair, you can achieve this look with a curler, heat protectant, and some mousse.
+Also, don’t forget that this hair type does not hold curls well, so make sure to use a hair setting spray to keep them secure and long-lasting.

 9. Lights And Highlights